AqwamCreates/DataPredict/docs/Tutorials/ActionsAndReinforcementLearningAlgorithms.md

   * Policeman actions: Move towards the criminal, run away, patrol, check, arrest

 Notice that you can only choose one action from a set of actions.
-More than one action cannot be done at the same time.
+More than one action cannot be performed at the same time.

 ## Continuous Action Space